Capstone-Project-Glowfy/Machine-Learning/README.md

 - Make sure all paths match the ones used during execution.
 - Make sure you have installed Python version 3.11.
+- Make sure to download the necessary datasets for both skin type classification and pimple detection.
+The datasets should be placed in the appropriate directories as expected by the code.